jappeace/jappeaceApplication/content/newtypes.md

   defaultSqlDataType proxy = defaultSqlDataType $ unPassword <$> proxy
 ```

-We put these instances into an orphanage
+I put these instances into an orphanage
 (dedicated file for orphan instances)
-because we want to put the newtypes directly into the datbase.
+because I want to put the newtypes directly into the datbase.
-However we don't want our common code to be dependend on beam,
+However I don't want our common code to be dependend on beam,
-that would mean our frontend javascript suddenly would pull
+that would mean the frontend javascript suddenly would pull
-in a bunch of database related code for no reason.
+in beam as a dependency for no reason.
 We'll eleminate the need for these orphans later.

 What did we gain?